noir-lang/noir/yarn-project/aztec-sandbox/README.md

 # aztec-sandbox

 Aztec Sandbox is a package that allows for a simple development environment on Aztec stack.
-It creates an Private Execution Environment (PXE) that listens for HTTP requests on `localhost:8080` by default.
+It creates an Private eXecution Environment (PXE) that listens for HTTP requests on `localhost:8080` by default.
 When started, it deploys all necessary L1 Aztec contracts and then starts listening for RPC requests.

 ## How to run: